 I am a Senior Lecturer in the Department of Computer Science and Director of the Johns Hopkins Gaming Lab.
 I am also the faculty advisor for the Amnesty International and eSports Association student groups.

 If you really want to know more, feel free to check out my LinkedIn profile, my RateMyProfessor ratings, or my infrequently updated blog.
 Or you could browse my github and bitbucket profiles?
 I also have a brief ABET-style CV and a full academic CV to bore you with.
+Sadly my personal website is currently down.

 Over the years, I have developed a set of policies that apply to all courses I teach.
 Courses co-taught with other faculty members often adopt a variation of these policies, please check the relevant course website or syllabus for details.